pybites/pybites.github.io-source/content/guest-speaking-gigs.md

 The day came, December 2018, my first tech talk at a community meetup!
 Luckily positive influence won over the feeble voice deep inside of me which said I should fear the stage.
 I knew this would be the opportunity to pay it forward.
 This talk would teach me the traits I always wanted to have.
 This knowledge was thousand times more powerful than letting fear hold me back.
 My energy, enthusiasm and happiness during the event was different than usual.
 I had fun and from then on I started volunteering as a speaker every weekend, grabbing almost every opportunity I could.

 8-9 months of weekend community meetups in, I submitted my first proposal to a technical conference (PyData Delhi 2019).
-And I got selected.
+I got selected.
 It was not my goal from the start to deliver a talk at such a big conference.
 It happened the way it did though.

 ## Why is it worth getting over the fear and just get started?